hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ![Screenshot: a diagram of the user and data flow for a Terraform Cloud run task](./images/terraform-cloud-run-tasks-diagram.png)

-## Securing your Event Hook
+## Securing your Run Task

-When creating your event hook, you can supply an HMAC key which Terraform Cloud will use to create a signature of the payload in the `x-tfc-event-hook-signature` header when calling your service.
+When creating your run task, you can supply an HMAC key which Terraform Cloud will use to create a signature of the payload in the `x-tfc-run-task-signature` header when calling your service.

 The signature is a sha512 sum of the webhook body using the provided HMAC key.
 The generation of the signature depends on your implementation, however an example of how to generate a signature in bash is provided below.